AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

 * Not all the queries go through this whole process.
 It will often be cached at several levels.
 For example, your browser, the operating system, some routers and at the recursive resolver, etc.
 * There are [13 root servers worldwide](https://www.iana.org/domains/root/servers) (Same ones we saw above), well sort of.
 These are replicated across the globe, so there are actually thousands of root servers. but they all share the same IP address!
 This is possible because of [Anycast routing](https://www.cloudflare.com/en-gb/learning/dns/what-is-anycast-dns/).
 Every resolver has the IP of these 13 root servers built-in.
 * You can change the authoritative server for your domain via your registrar.
 In fact, I can go to my cloudflare dashboard and create DNS records for "example.com", but it won't work because the domain's registry is pointing to a different nameserver.

 ### The DNS records

-The authoritative server holds the actual DNS records for the domain.
+The authoritative server holds the domain's actual DNS records.
 There are tens of different types of DNS records, but the ones you will most commonly use and encounter are given below:

 * `A`: Maps a domain/subdomain to an IPv4 address.
 This is what you need to get a website working.
 For example, `dig anjaygoel.com A` will return the IPv4 address of my server: `anjaygoel.com.
 115	IN	A	172.67.168.31`
 * `AAAA` : Maps a domain/subdomain to an IPv6 address.
 * `CNAME`: Forwards to another domain/subdomain.
-Its like a reference to another domain.
+It's like a reference to another domain.
 * `NS`: Specifies the authoritative server for the domain.
 Like in the output above.
 * `MX`: Redirects email traffic to a mail server.
 * `TXT`: Holds text data.
 Often used for verification purposes.
 For example, Google uses it for domain verification in